VBE | SDVBE

 Certification is a rigorous, multi-step process designed to ensure credibility and trust.
 Once certified, it’s essential to stay engaged—attend events, apply for opportunities, and proactively position your business to benefit from the full value of certification.
 View list of required documents here.

-Independent Certification
+• Independent Certification

 This is a private-sector certification.
 NaVOBA is not affiliated with the U.S. Department of Veterans Affairs or the U.S. Small Business Administration VOSB/SBVOSB certification through the Center for Verification and Evaluation.

-VBE® certification is a private-sector program that mirrors those certifications that already exist for Minority Business Enterprises (MBEs) and Women’s Business Enterprises (WBEs) selling to corporate America.
+VBE certification is a private-sector program that mirrors those certifications that already exist for Minority Business Enterprises (MBEs) and Women’s Business Enterprises (WBEs) selling to corporate America.

-All applicants must provide significant documentation to validate that your firm is in fact veteran-owned.
+All applicants must provide significant documentation to validate that your firm is in fact Veteran-Owned.

 Corporations cannot risk reporting spending with firms that are owned by veterans if they aren’t absolutely certain of the ownership, operation, and control.

-VBE® certification provides that certainty.
 View list of required documents here.

-On-Site Interviews
+• On-Site Interviews

 NaVOBA uses a two part process to ensure every applicant meets our criteria and standards.
-This includes a thorough review of the documentation presented and a site visit interview with the veteran owner(s).
+This includes a thorough review of the documentation presented and a site visit interview with the Veteran owner(s).

 A trained NaVOBA site assessor will arrange a site visit with the owner(s).
 The review process takes approximately 90 days from the date your file is deemed complete

-Application Fee
+• Application Fee

 As with other private-sector certifications, a processing fee is required for all applications.

 Just like your business has expenses, so do we.
-The process required to certify that one or more veterans legitimately own, operate, and control a business concern requires skilled staff and a lengthy review, coupled with a site visit.
-Simply put, it’s expensive to do.
-Think of it like a hunting license—if you don’t plan to use it, it may not be the right investment for you.
+The process required to certify that one or more Veterans legitimately own, operate, and control a business concern requires skilled staff and a lengthy review, coupled with a site visit.

 FAQs